mnemnion/orb/doc/md/orb/link.md

 # Link

-  A [link](httk://this.page) is borrowed more-or-less wholesale from org mode.
+  A [link](httk://this.page) is borrowed more\-or\-less wholesale from org mode\.

-A confession: I've dragged my heels on developing the inner syntax for links.
+A confession: I've dragged my heels on developing the inner syntax for links\.

 But here's a placeholder: